DonMarcone/docs/Docs/joomla/templates/xenon/INDEX.md

 ![Particles](ft-2.jpg)

-TThe template features a diverse collection of new particles, to enrich your site content.
+The template features a diverse collection of new particles, to enrich your site content.
 Xenon debuts Chartist, a visually stunning graphical chart display script, alongside the News Slider and News ticker particles, amongst several others.

 ## Login Popup